MdSamsuzzohaShayon/youthspike-event-management/README.md

  - color pallete gray-100, gray-900, yellow-500, green-600

 ### Running
- - Create team without a captain
- - Division filter always need to be at the top
- - Work with bulk actions
- - Fix some common issues from running a match - https://www.loom.com/share/2056a1ba4d0f4713991366e3ca2b9112

- - Move team - when moving team to another event current event should not have that team
- - When make player inactive the rank should be update and and this should work properly
- - When Moving player rank them properly

  - Update director informations as admin (Not working properly)
  - Email for a player is optional field, only if we want to add that player to captain we will need email